Lesson 9: Text and String Manipulation

 As long as the user knows how to spell Columbus the case of the response does not matter.
 The UCASE$ statement in line 14 returns the string parameter associated with it in all UPPER CASE.
 The LCASE$ statement does just the opposite, returning the string parameter associated with it in all lower case.
 Line 14 could have just as easily been:

-IF LCASE$(Answer$) = "columbus" THEN
+IF LCASE$(Answer$) = "columbus" THEN ' convert to lower case and test for correct answer

 and the program would behave just as it did using UCASE$.